cdap-guides/cdap-spark-guide/README.rst

   0.45521228811700043

 Congratulations!
-You have now learned how to incorporate Spark data into your CDAP applications.
+You have now learned how to incorporate Spark programs into your CDAP applications.
 Please continue to experiment and extend this sample application.

-Share & Discuss
+Share and Discuss
 ---------------

 Have a question?
 Discuss at `CDAP User Mailing List <https://groups.google.com/forum/#!forum/cdap-user>`_